cuboulder-MSD/digColl_cuMuseumEarlMorrisPapers/README.md

 Rights statement comes from [rightsstatements.org](https://rightsstatements.org/page/1.0/?language=en)

-## Additional Resources
+## Resources
-Collection finding aid available at https://archives.colorado.edu/repositories/5/resources/2431
+For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; [Earl H. Morris personal papers](https://archives.colorado.edu/repositories/5/resources/2431).

 ## Notes
 Please note that the metadata contained in this repository may not be the most up to date, but is updated on a continuing basis.